ArkAung/sagemaker-training/README.md

 * Set up Docker and [nvidia-docker](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker)

 On AWS:
-* Create a SageMaker execution Role and get the ARN
+* Create a SageMaker Execution Role and get the ARN
 * Upload training data on S3

 ## Directories and Files